 There are multiple places in a house where you can conceal a small safe, here you’ll find my favorite ones.

 As an alternative, you can use a small diversion safe.
+In my experience, it’s a more secure seed phrase storage than a wall safe.
 There are many affordable models on the market (such as this one) but you can also easily make one yourself.

 6. In the Attic

-An attic is a place that burglars almost always skip during a robbery.
-To be honest, most people rarely visit attics, therefore it’s a great place to store and hide things.
+An attic is a place that burglars almost always skip during a burglary.
+To be honest, most people rarely visit attics, therefore it’s a great place to store and hide things, including your seed phrase.